txt/sin21/docs/hw4.md

 [home](/README.md)

+# Less Data (1)

-# Hw3: Ethically Speaking, the Best Thing You Can Do with Most Data is Throw Most of it Away
+Ethically Speaking, the Best Thing You Can Do with Most Data is Throw Most of it Away

 ## Goal:
 Repeat until no crap: cut the crap